sarajuhosova/agda2hs-user-study/README.md

 1. Define the `All` type.
 2. Create an instance for `Eq`, `Ord`, `Show`, and `Bounded`.
-3. Create an instance for `Semigroup`
+3. Create an instance for `Semigroup`.
-4. Prove that the `Semigroup` instance is lawful.
+4. Prove that the `Semigroup` instance is lawful (you can see which laws should hold in the [Haskell documentation](https://hackage.haskell.org/package/base-4.18.0.0/docs/Data-Semigroup.html)).
 4. Create an instance for `Monoid`.
-5. Create an instance for `Read`.
+5. (Optional) Create an instance for `Read`.
-6. Create an instance for `Generic`.
+6. (Optional) Create an instance for `Generic`.

 To run the tests for this assignment, run `make A=all`.